Sinocyclocheilus: Multiple independent origins of cave adaptation

+When life habits and other traits of Sinocyclocheilus are overlaid onto their molecular phylogeny, it appears that the cave-dwelling species do not form a single evolutionary lineage.
+This pattern indicates that their adaptations to the cave environment, a process known as troglomorphy (e.g., eye degeneration, loss of pigmentation), evolved multiple times independently within the genus.

+Polyploidy

+Many species within the genus, including S. microphthalmus, are allotetraploids, possessing four sets of chromosomes derived from ancestral hybridization events.
+Genomic analyses indicate that gene duplication resulting from polyploidy may have contributed to evolutionary diversification within the genus and has been associated with adaptations to cave environments, including eye degeneration and modification of sensory systems.

+Based on subgenome comparison, S. anshuiensis (and presumably other species of the genus) shares the same allo-tetraploidization event with the common carp Cyprinus carpio.
+The two species are estimated to have diverged around 10 million years ago, so the event predates that time.
+This event is also shared with the goldfish, which subsequently reverted to diploid.

 Ecology

 The ecology of the genus Sinocyclocheilus is mainly shaped by its habitat.
 Surface species exhibit normal ecology, deep cavefishes have evolved behavioral, sensorial, and life-history adaptations to thrive in the darkness.
 Although facing many challenges, they are able to survive in the karst cave systems with their unique physiologies.

 Habitat

 Most cave-dwelling Sinocyclocheilus species inhabit freshwater environments of limestone caves.
 Where their habitat is characterized by a complete absence of light, stable low water temperatures, and often oligotrophic (nutrient-poor) conditions.
 Their degree of troglomorphism (cave adaptation) is often correlated with the extent of isolation within the subterranean systems, with highly specialized eyeless species being mostly restricted to the deepest isolated cave chambers.